kestra-io/docs/docs/developer-guide/cicd/README.md

 ## Introduction

-In Kestra, the number of flows you developed can grow quickly, and maintaining them can be a challenge.
+In Kestra, the number of flows you develop can grow quickly, and maintaining them can get challenging.
 CI/CD pipelines are a great way to automate the validation and the deployment of your flows.
 This section will guide you through the steps to create a CI/CD pipeline.